 Here’s what she wrote: You are so right!
 I am drowning in little bits of paper.
 Thank you for your offer to help out!
 I’m ready anytime.

-I am leaving for the beach Saturday morning, but even if you had some time today or tomorrow to give me a few tips that would be great. … Continue reading
+I am leaving for the beach Saturday morning, but even if you had some time today or tomorrow to give me a… Continue reading

 Below is a blog I wrote for my friend Jane Hess Collins.
 She has a wonderful website and business to help people to give back.
 She is motivating and inspirational in all that she does.
 I encourage you to look at her site and see some ways you might want to give back!